Skip to main content

 What Are the Symptoms of Anxiety Following a Car Accident in Michigan?

-• Physical symptoms like rapid heartbeat, sweating, and muscle tension
+• Physical symptoms such as a racing heartbeat, sweating, or muscle tension.

-• Avoidance of driving or situations that remind you of the accident
+• Avoidance of driving or situations that remind you of the crash.

 How Do I Cope With Anxiety After Being Involved in a Car Accident in Michigan?